Providing a supportive and engaging environment for academic exploration

 The identification process acknowledges that boys may exhibit giftedness and still be in the process of developing talent.
 Similarly, gifted students may underachieve.
 It also acknowledges that some gifted students may also have a learning disability or difficulty.
 Identification focuses on ability/potential in the lower grades, with more weight being given to academic performance in the upper grades.
 As with any innate ability, talent is developed through hard work, effort, task commitment and perseverance.

 Academically talented students are not a homogeneous group and may exhibit uneven strength areas and/or social-emotional development.
-Like to request additional information about program identification?
-Please don't hesitate to make contact.
-Ms Jasna Giebeler (Preparatory ATD) [email protected]) Dr Sarah Bond (Senior ATD) [email protected]).
+Please don't hesitate to make contact if you would like to request additional information about program identification.
+Ms Jasna Giebeler (Preparatory ATD) jasna.giebeler@tss.qld.edu.au Ms Monique Werda (Senior ATD) monique.werda@tss.qld.edu.au

 The F1 in Schools STEM Challenge